A medley of books and experiments

-In addition, each Sonlight program from A-F includes one scientist biography.
+In addition, each Sonlight program from K-F includes one scientist biography.
 In B, students read a brief, illustrated biography of Louis Pasteur.
 Other years include Isaac Newton, Marie Curie, and, in F, a collection of short biographies about people who made important advances in medicine.

 In each program, I chose the best book of experiments I could find.
 Informative, interesting, illustrated.
-In B, this book is Science Activities, Volume 1, with experiments on water, magnets, and light and mirrors.
+In B, this book is Science Activities, Volume 1, with homeschool science experiments on water, magnets, and light and mirrors.